-The department offers majors in Health Promotion, Health Science and Physical Education.
+The department offers majors in Health Science, Exercise Science, and Physical Education.
 Minors are available in Athletic Coaching, Health, and Physical Education.
-These programs seek to develop the leadership and professional skills which will enable graduates to promote a healthy Christian lifestyle for others.
+Associate of Science degrees are offered in Pre-Dental Hygiene, Pre-Nutrition & Dietetics, and Pre-Physical Therapy.
+The programs in the Health and Physical Education seek to develop the leadership and professional skills which will enable graduates to promote a healthy Christian lifestyle and to prepare students for graduate study beyond Walla Walla University.

-The majors in Health Promotion and Health Science will help prepare students to meet the increasing demands for health professionals trained in promoting wellness.
-The major in Health Promotion is designed for students desiring to pursue graduate work and careers in the areas of health education, community health, school health, health promotion, employee wellness, and other areas of public health.
 The major in Health Science provides a program for students wishing to pursue graduate studies and careers in research, medicine, dentistry, environmental health, nutrition, and other disciplines in the health sciences.